VisionEval/VisionEval.github.io/_site/README.md

 bundle exec jekyll build
 bundle exec jekyll serve
 ```

-These are essentially the same steps that GitHub takes when generating a `gh-pages` page from a repository, and let you see the rendered site as you make changes on the fly.
+These are essentially the same steps that GitHub takes when generating a `gh-pages` page from a repository, and let you preview the rendered site as you make changes on the fly.
+Then you can push the completed batch of edits all at once.

 Example instructions from another open-source project are here:
 https://github.com/stan-dev/stan-dev.github.io/wiki/Using-the-Jeykll-Based-Website

 ## VisionEval